 - Getting Go: The Go Doc Project | 2014 | Trailer

-"College boy Doc (Tanner Cohen, Were The World Mine) is obsessed with a well-known NYC go-go dancer, nicknamed Go (Matthew Camp).
+"College boy Doc is obsessed with a well-known NYC go-go dancer, nicknamed Go.
 He befriends his hunky crush with the intention of shooting a movie about what it's like to live in his skin.
 Camera in hand, he follows his subject across the city: into bars, onto rooftops and dance floors and ultimately his bedroom.
 But as they grow closer, flirtation blurs the line between subject and filmmaker until a steamy night together solidifies deeper feelings.
 Cory Kruekeberg's explicit directorial debut explores the thrill and danger of getting exactly what you wished for."

 - Four Moons | 2016 | Trailer

 "A young boy fights to suppress his growing attraction to his male cousin, a relationship between two reunited friends threatens devastating repercussions, the appearance of a third party throws off the balance of a committed gay relationship, and a family man gives into his obsession over a handsome male prostitute in this film featuring four stunning and personal tales of personal struggle."

 "Coming-of-age portrait of a talented young dancer who leaves behind a troubled family life to join a small dance troupe in New York City

 Follows the rocky emotional journey of an 18-year old dancer with talent to burn, who must choose between his responsibility to his broken family in the Midwest, and forging a life and career for himself.
 Shot with a vibrant immediacy, and featuring five of New York's most gifted dancers performing the choreography of internationally celebrated Jonah Bokaer, FIVE DANCES artfully navigates the border between dance and film, art and entertainment and offers a modern gay love story for a new generation."